amitjavilaventura/ATACseq-snakemake/README.md

 | foo | potato | path/to/forward_lane1.fastq | path/to/reverse_lane1.fastq |
 | foo | checazzo | path/to/forward_lane2.fastq | path/to/reverse_lane2.fastq |

 * Finally the last 2 fields `fq1` and `fq2` correspond to the paths to the fastq files. `fq1` is the FORWARD read and  `fq2` the REVERSE.
 The order is very important because they will be sent in that order to the aligner.
+Both `fq1` and `fq2` must be provided, because this pipeline is intended **for PAIRED-END only**.
+If you want a pipeline compatible with single end, you can go to the [*se_and_pe branch*](https://github.com/amitjavilaventura/ATACseq-snakemake/tree/se_and_pe), although it may not be fully updated.

 ### Sample metadata